 Maybe, it’s the prospect of buying an old house for its historic architecture, the dormered or gabled roofs.
 Or maybe it's about the old-world gingerbread trim, or the original white oak hardwood floors, now considered an endangered North American species.
 Or perhaps it's the lofty ceilings with magnificent baseboards and matching cornice mouldings.
 No matter what details, mature heritage homes definitely exude oodles of charm.
 What interesting stories they could tell if they could only speak.

-However, for practical reasons, when buying an old house, you mustn’t allow yourself to become too intoxicated by the hand-plastered walls, leaded glass windows and gum-wood paneling.
+However, for practical reasons, when buying an old house, you mustn’t allow yourself to become too intoxicated by the hand-plastered walls, leaded glass windows and gum-wood panelling.
 You could be buying a money-pit in the guise of an old house.
 After you’ve happily taken possession of your "new" old house, the last thing you want to discover is that just beneath the surface of your dream home lurks a dilapidated and exhausted monster in desperate need of a major unexpected investment of your hard-earned money.
 Your feelings could sink in tandem with your bank account balance.

-Frankly, I hope your agent has accumulated sufficient experience so they can objectively point out deficiencies, including actual as well as potential patent and latent defects.
+Ideally, your agent has accumulated sufficient experience so they can objectively point out deficiencies, including actual as well as potential patent and latent defects.
 Or to help you make a fully informed decision, ask an experienced friend or relative to come along on the initial or follow-up viewing appointment.
 Or invite an experienced and honest contractor to accompany you.

 And of course, after the Agreement of Purchase and Sale, conditional on the usual items, including satisfactory home inspection, has been negotiated, hire at least one highly qualified expert home inspector.
 If you and your inspector suspect possible structural problems, hire a structural engineer to have a peek at it.
 Of if there are hints of some type of insect or rodent infestation, such as bats in the attic, call an appropriate inspector to check it out - prior to signing the Notice of Fulfillment or Waiver removing the condition.
 To have the bats and their toxic guano removed can be exceedingly expensive.
 And don't forget about mould, which can also be an expensive remediation.
-To be forewarned is to be forearmed.

 If the main centre beam of the old house has begun to sink, due to decay, a split, termite infestation, or has undergone one too many drill hole or notch modifications by the home handyman, such sinking will reflect throughout the house.
 You’ll probably find uneven floors (try the rolling marble test) and even sagging roof rafters or trusses.